cloudbuilderspa/CloudNativeGuardiansKCSA/sections/3_Cluster_Hardening/lab_guide_en.md

     ```
     *   Verify labels: `kubectl get ns psa-lab --show-labels`

+**✨ Prediction Point ✨**
+*Before attempting to deploy a privileged pod, what do you expect will happen given the namespace labels you just applied?*

 3.  **Attempt to Deploy a Pod that Violates the `baseline` Policy (Privileged Pod):**
     *   Create `privileged-pod.yaml`:
         ```yaml